 Benefits Of Using Yogurt For Deep Conditioning

 Yogurt has a rich content of lactic acid which helps exfoliate the scalp gently.
 It also smooths down the hair shafts, giving you frizz-free hair.
 This is the perfect deep conditioner for people with oily hair as yogurt exfoliates your scalp, tightens the hair follicles, and controls sebum production.
-It is commonly used in India to add shine and luster to dull hair and treating dandruff (3).
+It is commonly used in India to add shine to dull hair, keep the scalp healthy, and treat dandruff (3).
 It also makes hair more manageable.
 You can also use Greek yogurt instead of normal yogurt to give your hair a protein boost.
 Greek yogurt contains twice the amount of protein that regular yogurt contains.

 Always clean your hair before applying the yogurt hair pack to ensure that there is no buildup of dirt that is keeping the nutrients from being absorbed.